Skip to main content

 Predictive targeting

-Kameleoon Conversion Score: our machine-learning algorithms predict each visitor's purchase or engagement intention in real-time.
-You can use the Kameleoon Conversion Score (KCS) to automatically trigger personalization campaigns.
-(AI Predictive Targeting is required to activate KCS.)
+Likelihood to convert (AI Predictive Targeting): Kameleoon's machine-learning algorithms predict each visitor's purchase or engagement intention in real-time.
+You can use this condition to automatically trigger personalization campaigns.
+For more information, refer to the AI Predictive Targeting documentation.

 Campaign